 Pneumonia is an infection that can be caused by many types of bacteria, viruses, and even fungi.
 The infection causes inflammation of the air sacs in one or both lungs.
 This can result in symptoms that range widely in severity.
 While some cases are as mild as a common cold or flu, severe cases can cause life-threatening complications.

 What are the symptoms of pneumonia?

 The symptoms of pneumonia can range from mild to life-threatening.
-If the symptoms of your pneumonia are mild, your doctor may refer to it as walking pneumonia.
+If the symptoms of your pneumonia are mild, your medical provider may refer to it as walking pneumonia.
 If your symptoms are severe, hospitalization may be required.